mgbmix/mgbmix/content/CARDS/DROP02/0184 - DigiSnitch.md

 # Rules Text

-When you activate this card, send all Agendas and [[Tactic|Tactics]] in play to the discard.
-This effect applies to all players.
+/Bad News/
+When you activate this card, each player must discard one card from Hand (if possible).

 [I’m Telling]
 Snitch on an opponent’s non-F.E.M.A.C.U.B.E.³ creature causing JailDeath.